RoyalUr/royalur.github.io/DeveloperDocs/HOME.md

 ---
 permalink: /
 ---
-# RoyalUr.net Developer Documentation
+# Welcome!

-Welcome to the website that will contain all the developer documentation for the RoyalUr.net projects.
+This website will contain the developer documentation for all RoyalUr.net projects.
 This site is currently a work-in-progress.

 * [RoyalUr-Java](/RoyalUrJava)